askeko/Arch-Linux-log_04/post-installation.md

 Install NVM+Node: [nvm](https://github.com/nvm-sh/nvm)

-To get the bar working follow instructions (build in .local/src): [eww](https://elkowar.github.io/eww/)
+To get the bar working follow instructions (build in .local/src): [eww](https://elkowar.github.io/eww/), remember to add a symlink in PATH.

 ### Importing dotfiles
 After running the script, simply run the following command to import all my dotfiles: